dusanmsk/zigbee2udp/README.md

 # Zigbee to Loxone (UDP) bridge

-Simple docker-compose suite to connect zigbee ecosystem to Loxone using UDP packets.
+Simple docker-compose suite to connect zigbee ecosystem to Loxone using UDP packets (for zigbee->loxone communicaiton).

 Project is meant as follow-up to https://www.zigbee2mqtt.io/.